pablospizzamiglio/learn-rust/README.md

 - `cargo build` builds your entire project and generates an executable in `target/debug`, if you pass the `--release` flag the executable will be located in `target/release` instead and it will be compiled with optimizations.

-- `cargo run` compiles a your project and runs the resulting executable in a single step.
+- `cargo run` compiles your project and runs the resulting executable in a single step.

-- `cargo check` makes sure your project but doesn't produce an executable.
+- `cargo check` makes sure your project compiles witout producing an executable.